Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index

-Integrating on $[0,x]$, and noting that $\partial_{\lambda} \mathbf{X}_1 (0;\lambda) = 0$, we see that
+Integrating on $[0,1]$, and noting that $\partial_{\lambda} \mathbf{X}_1 (0;\lambda) = 0$, we see that

-Monotonicity along the top shelf follows by setting $x = 1$ and appealing to condition {\bf (C1)}.
-In this way, we see that condition {\bf (C1)} ensures that as $\lambda$ increases the eigenvalues of $\tilde{W} (1; \lambda)$ will rotate in the clockwise direction.
-Since each crossing along the top shelf corresponds with a spectral value, we can conclude that
+In this way, we see that condition {\bf (B1)} ensures that as $\lambda$ increases the eigenvalues of $\tilde{W} (1; \lambda)$ will rotate in the clockwise direction.
+Since each crossing along the top shelf corresponds with an eigenvalue, we can conclude that